pnp/sp-dev-fx-extensions/.github/ISSUE_TEMPLATE/bug.md

 > Because of the way this repository is configured, samples authors do not get a notification when you create an issue. *It makes it less likely for you to get your issue resolved or to get help*.
 For the section above **@mention any author of the sample**.
 Authors' GitHub handle can be found on the main sample documentation page, under the "solution" section.
 Use the `PREVIEW` tab at the top right to preview the rendering before submitting your issue.
 >
+> Issues without an author will be closed automatically
+>
 > _(DELETE THIS PARAGRAPH AFTER READING)_

 ## Expected or Desired Behavior

+> What did you expect the sample to do
+>
+> Issues without a desired behavior will be closed automatically
+>
+> _(DELETE THIS PARAGRAPH AFTER READING)_

 ## Observed Behavior

+> What did the sample do instead?
+>
+> Issues without the observed behavior will be closed automatically
+>
+> _(DELETE THIS PARAGRAPH AFTER READING)_

 ## Steps to Reproduce